Gianlu03/MoviesRatingsApp/MoviesRatingsApp/Guide/3-HttpHandler.md

 ```

 It resets the URL to its original form: link to the site followed by the API key.
-We use this method after every request is succesfully sent, to reset the `requestString` attribute
+We use this method after every request is succesfully sent to reset the `requestString` attribute
 to its original value.

 ---